axiomhq/do11y/README.md

 For frameworks like Mintlify that auto-include all `.js` files in the content directory, place both files in the same directory.
 Alphabetical ordering ensures the config loads first.

-Do not edit `do11y.js` directly -- this allows you to update to new versions without losing your configuration.
+Do not edit `do11y.js` directly — it is a build artifact and will be overwritten when you update to a new release.

 ## Configuration

-All options can be set in `do11y-config.js` (via `window.Do11yConfig`), meta tags, or the `config` object at the top of `do11y.js`.
-Using the config file or meta tags is recommended so you can update `do11y.js` without losing your settings.
+All options can be set via `window.Do11yConfig` (inline script or a separate config file) or via meta tags.
+Do not edit `do11y.js` directly — it is a build artifact and will be overwritten on the next release.

 ### Axiom connection